 Ice cream freezers are uniquely designed to provide the right conditions for the preservation of the ice cream.
 The right conditions allow ice cream to maintain its physical qualities as well as its flavour.

-- Temperature range – Ice cream requires extremely cold temperatures to retain all its qualities.
-An ice cream storage freezer should be able to maintain an even temperature of approximately -14°C to -24°C. Ice cream display freezers should generally hold temperatures between -14°C and -18°C.
+- Temperature range - Ice cream requires extremely cold temperatures to retain all its qualities.
+An ice cream storage freezer should be able to maintain an even temperature between approximately -14°C to -24°C, ideally set greater than -18°C. Ice cream display freezers should generally hold temperatures between -12°C and -18°C.

 - Storage or display - Most ice cream freezers are used for commercial purposes hence equipment will be durable and efficient.
 Storage units usually resemble a chest freezer with a transparent lid which allows customers to view and select their choice of ice cream.
 An ice cream display freezer adopts more of a counter format, holding ice creams at optimum temperatures for scooping in an open freezer section with a glass guard feature to protect contents whilst still allowing full visibility.